How durable is the Tripwire compared to other handles?

 How wide is the Tripwire and how does it compare to the standard handle?

 - 2.54 in (Tripwire) vs 2.00 in (standard), or just about 1/4 inch wider on each side compared to the standard handle.
 We have never heard a customer say that the Tripwire is too wide.
 It was purposely designed so that the width does not exceed the brass deflector and forward assist.
-Here is a great picture of the standard handle placed over the Tripwire:
+Here is a picture of the standard handle placed over the Tripwire:

 How heavy is the Tripwire and how does it compare to competitors?